-All Nichols-funded Financial Aid programs are subject to change without prior notice based upon changes in a student's Expected Family Contribution (EFC), enrollment status, resident/commuter status and other factors such as funding limitations.
-The EFC is determined by the federal FAFSA form.
+All Nichols-funded Financial Aid programs are subject to change without prior notice based upon changes in a student's Student Aid Index (SAI), enrollment status, and other factors such as funding limitations.
+The SAI is determined by the federal FAFSA form.
 Though Nichols College will make every effort to give the best Financial Aid package possible, late applicants may receive less Financial Aid.
 To maximize eligibility for all forms of Financial Aid, be sure to complete the FAFSA by the March 1st deadline annually.
 Nichols-funded Financial Aid programs are available to full-time day students only and may not exceed the cost of tuition.
-Students receiving Council of Independent Colleges (CIC), Tuition Exchange (TE), or other full-tuition grants or scholar-ships are not eligible to receive additional College grant assistance.
+Students receiving Council of Independent Colleges (CIC), Tuition Exchange (TE), or other full-tuition grants or scholarships are not eligible to receive additional College grant assistance.
 Students must maintain satisfactory academic progress to remain eligible for college-funded grants and scholarships.